Steeeephen/LAVA/README.md

 ## Notes

-143 champion portraits trackable so far
+152 champion portraits trackable so far

-124 blue side champions identifiable so far, 131 red side
+152 blue side champions identifiable so far, 137 red side

 [Check out the progress so far](https://docs.google.com/spreadsheets/d/14pUWbDw32owzKmMUSGVbgytgAz0lY9U6FDAcrYU0Za4/edit#gid=1790319529)

+Note that this includes champions with updated splash arts (e.g. Morgana/Morgana updated, Volibear/Volibear updated) so the total amount of possible supported champions is higher than the actual amount of champions

 ## Upkeep